-A truly magnificent object, this Byzantine sardonyx bowl mounted on a 16th-century gold stand is the most valuable single object in our collection.
+This Byzantine sardonyx bowl mounted on a 16th-century gold stand is truly a magnificent object.

 The Byzantine bowl dates from the 10th century.
 The gold foot dates from the mid-16th century, and was added to the bowl by the 10th Duke of Hamilton in the early 19th century.